Jerry Brudos: Linda Dawn Salee

-Upon returning to the garage, Brudos discovered Salee had freed herself from her binds, but had made no further efforts to escape.
-She attempted to resist his immediate efforts to place a leather strap around her neck and "pull her off her feet" — asking the question, "Why are you doing this to me?"
+Upon returning to the garage, Brudos discovered Salee had freed herself from her bonds, but had made no further efforts to escape.
+She attempted to resist his immediate efforts to place a leather strap around her neck and "pull her off her feet"—asking the question, "Why are you doing this to me?"
 Salee then began to scratch and kick Brudos as he lifted her from the ground by the leather strap, although she soon became unconscious.
 Brudos then proceeded to strangle Salee to death as he raped her.

 Salee's body was then hung by the neck upon the same workshop pulley as Brudos's previous two victims; he then placed a hypodermic needle into her rib cage beneath each armpit through which he ran an electrical current in an effort to animate her body.
 Disappointed the experiment failed to produce dancing- or seizure-like symptoms but simply singed her flesh at the point of entry, Brudos rapidly abandoned this experiment.
 (Note: Brudos would later inform investigators his inspiration for performing this experiment upon Salee's corpse sourced from a near-fatal incident dating from 1967 in which he had accidentally electrocuted himself in the basement of the house in which he had previously resided.)
 He retained Salee's body for twenty-four hours, engaging in necrophilia on one occasion, before binding her body to a vehicle gearbox and discarding her in the Willamette River.

 Although Brudos created a mold of Salee's breasts, he did not mutilate this section of her body as he had with previous victims as he believed her nipple areolae were too pink.

 The Willamette River.
 The bodies of Salee and Sprinker were discovered in a tributary to this river on May 10 and 12, 1969.